 Now let’s do some drilling.

 First, let’s make a hole to route the power cords.

 For this, take only one piece of 11-¾” board.
-Please note, you cut two pieces of 11-¾” board from the 1×8 board.
-From those two pieces take only one piece.
+Please note that you cut two pieces of 11-¾” from the 1×8 board.
+From those two pieces, take only one piece.

-I am going to paint or stain all the wood pieces before assembling.
+I will paint or stain all the wood pieces before assembling them.